hackclub/hackclub/workshops/that_was_easy/README.md

 ### Setting up Folders and Files

-1. We'll begin by going to our Cloud9 workspace by clicking "Open" in our dashboard.
+1. First log into your [Cloud9](https://c9.io) account and go to the dashboard.
+Open workspace by clicking "Open" in our dashboard.

    ![](../img/c9_dashboard.png)